stormchaserroleplaying/stormchaserRPG/Talents/Warlock/Fathomless/index.md

 <div style="margin-top:-10px;"></div>

-#### **Cost:** 5 Character Points<br>**Prerequisite:**  3rd Level Spells, Tentacle of the Deeps I and Gift of the Sea
+#### **Cost:** 5 Character Points<br>**Prerequisite:**  3rd Level Spells and Gift of the Sea
 *You are now even more at home in the depths.*

 You gain resistance to cold damage.
-In addition, when you are fully submerged, any creature that is also fully submerged can understand your speech, and you can understand theirs.
+In addition, when you are fully submerged, any creature that is also fully submerged can understand your speech and you can understand theirs.

 ### Guardian Coil I

 <div style="margin-top:-10px;"></div>

-#### **Cost:** 5 Character Points<br>**Prerequisite:**  3rd Level Spells, Tentacle of the Deeps I and Gift of the Sea<br>**Actions:** Free<br>**Trigger:** A creature you see takes damage within 10 feet of the tentacle.
+#### **Cost:** 5 Character Points<br>**Prerequisite:**  3rd Level Spells and Tentacle of the Deep I<br>**Actions:** Free<br>**Trigger:** A creature you see takes damage within 10 feet of the tentacle.
 *The tentacle you summon can defend you and others.*

 You can choose one creature damaged within the range of your tentacle and reduce the damage to that creature by 1d8.

-This ability triggers once per round and on the first instance of a creature within the range of your tentacle taking damage, unless you declare on your turn or when you roll initiative that it will trigger upon a specific instance, or not to use it at all.
+This ability automatically triggers once per round the first time that a creature within the range of your tentacle takes damage, with the following exceptions: on your turn, or when you roll initiative, you may declare that your Guardian Coil only be triggered when a specific creature takes damage, or not to use it at all.

 ###  Grasping Tentacles

 <div style="margin-top:-10px;"></div>

-#### **Cost:** 25 Character Points<br>**Prerequisite:** 5th Level Spells, Oceanic Soul and Guardian Coil I
+#### **Cost:** 25 Character Points<br>**Prerequisite:** 5th Level Spells and Guardian Coil I
 You learn the spell [Black Tentacles]().
-It counts as an arcane spell for you, but it doesn’t count against the number of spells you know.
-You can also cast it once expending mana, and you regain the ability to do so when you finish a long rest.
+It counts as an arcane spell for you, but it doesn’t count against the number of spells that you know.
+You can also cast it once expending mana and you regain the ability to do so when you finish a long rest.

-Whenever you cast this spell, your patron’s magic bolsters you, granting you a number of temporary hit points equal to twice your maximum spell level.
+Whenever you cast this spell, your patron’s magic bolsters you, granting you an amount of temporary Stamina equal to twice your maximum spell level.
 Moreover, damage can’t break your concentration on this spell.

+###  Tentacle of the Deep II

+<div style="margin-top:-10px;"></div>

+#### **Cost:** 5 Character Points<br>**Prerequisite:** 5th Level Spells, Oceanic Soul and Guardian Coil I
+Attacks made by your tentacle now do 2d8 cold damage.

 ### Guardian Coil II